-A snapshot overview of schools in Delhi that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Delhi considered (but not necessarily chosen) by English-speaking expats.

-American Elementary & Middle School Curriculum/ American High School Diploma/ SAT/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,160 students
+American curriculum/ American High School Diploma/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,115 students

-Specifically started, under an agreement between the Indian and US governments, to provide an American education for the children of US citizens and third country nationals (non-Indian, non-US) based temporarily in Delhi.
-Strict rules apply to Indian applicants and 40 per cent of students are US nationals (sometimes Indian nationals born in the US and thus with two passports).
-Large campus in the heart of diplomatic Delhi and regularly producing average IB Diploma scores, well above the global figure.
-Accredited by the Middle States Association of Schools and Colleges (MSASC).
+Specifically started, under an agreement between the Indian and US governments, to provide an American education for the children of US citizens and third country nationals (non-Indian, non-US) living temporarily in Delhi; strict rules apply to Indian applicants and 40 per cent of students are US nationals.
+Large campus in the heart of diplomatic Delhi and accredited by the Middle States Association of Schools and Colleges (MSA).

 Click here to read our full review of the American Embassy School (AES)

-Part of the network of schools under the Agency for French Education Abroad (AEFE) and authorised by the French Ministry of Education.
-Emphasis is placed on languages and the certificates at primary level are bilingual French-English, consequently there are quite a few non-French pupils.
-In fact they come from over 40 nationalities.
+Part of the network of schools under the Agency for French Education Abroad (AEFE).
+Emphasis is placed on languages and the certificates at primary level are bilingual French/ English so consequently there are quite a few non-French students, in fact they come from over 40 nationalities.
 Established in 1962 on a small campus in a secluded residential area of New Delhi and managed by the Parents’ Association since 2002.

 Click here to read our full review of the Lycée Francais de Delhi